IBMStreams/streamsx.kafka/README.md

 Welcome to the Kafka Toolkit.
 This toolkit enables SPL applications to integrate with Apache Kafka.

-This version of the toolkit currently supports: Apache Kafka 0.10.2, 0.11, 1.0, 1.1, and 2.0 to 2.5.
-For the older Kafka versions 0.9 and 0.10.0, please use the Kafka operators from the [com.ibm.streamsx.messaging](https://github.com/IBMStreams/streamsx.messaging) toolkit.
+This version of the toolkit currently supports: Apache Kafka 0.10.2, 0.11, 1.0, 1.1, and 2.0 to 2.7.
+The older
+Kafka versions 0.9 and 0.10.0, are not supported any more.
+Using the Kafka operators from the [com.ibm.streamsx.messaging](https://github.com/IBMStreams/streamsx.messaging) toolkit for these server versions is not recommended.

 ## Event Streams cloud service (Message Hub)

 For building applications that connect to the IBM Cloud Event Streams service, it is recommended that the [**com.ibm.streamsx.messagehub**](https://github.com/IBMStreams/streamsx.messagehub) toolkit be used.
-This toolkit provides functionality on top of the Kafka toolkit to simplify the configuration needed to connect to the cloud service.
+This toolkit provides functionality on top of the Kafka toolkit to simplify the configuration needed to connect to the public cloud service.

 ## Migrating from com.ibm.streamsx.messaging